 2013 – With the early departure of the Norfolk Street United Church congregation, a church planting team is formed under the direction of Pastor Graham Singh, and a second campus, Lakeside Downtown, begins to take shape.

 2014 – On Jan.
 5, the first service is held at Lakeside Downtown.

 2015 – In September, the Lakeside Child Care Centre opens its doors at Lakeside Central.
 It is a fully licensed Christian daycare for children 18-48 months.

 2016 – Justin Sytsma becomes the new Campus Pastor of Lakeside Downtown.

-2017 – In June, Pastor Dave Ralph transitions out of Lakeside and Jeff Groenewald is appointed as Interim Senior Leader.
+2017 – In June, Pastor David Ralph transitions out of Lakeside and Jeff Groenewald is appointed as Interim Senior Leader.

 2018 – On March 25, Lakeside partners overwhelmingly affirm Marc Gagnon as the new teaching pastor, and on April 9 Marc begins his ministry at Lakeside.